 HRF2: ... for instance, when the sour cherry, peach or the apple season begins.
 That period is really good because we are paid daily ...
 But that lasts only about five months.
-And last year we couldn't work at all because everything was nipped by the frost.
-There was no fruit.

-You put up your stall and, of course, sometimes you can sell nothing, as well as, sometimes you can go out and sell a lot of things. ...
+And last year we couldn't work at all because everything was n You put up your stall and, of course, sometimes you can sell nothing, as well as, sometimes you can go out and sell a lot of things. ...
 I just earn a living for one day.
 Thus, what I mean is that things are getting worse...'